You are hereSoil vs Hydroponics: Growing Cannabis

 Also make sure you're testing the pH of the runoff water that comes out the bottom of your pot.
 This will give you a clue if there's something going on at the roots that is dramatically changing your pH.
 Good luck!

 Hydro and Soil Grown Marijuana Usually Need Different Nutrients

 As a general rule, you will need to get nutrients specifically made for soil or hydro.
 This is because soil provides some nutrients, while in hydro you must provide all the nutrients.

 Dyna-Gro is a noted and well-loved exception that works great for growing marijuana in soil or hydroponically.
 Just follow their instructions at half strength.
-Use Grow for the first part of the plant's life and then switch to Bloom after you see the first flowers growing.
+Use "Grow" or "Foliage Pro" for the first part of the plant's life and then switch to "Bloom" after you see the first flowers growing.

 There Are So Many Different Hydroponic Methods, It's Hard to Generalize

 Each hydroponic grow method has its own pros and cons, and they're so different from each other it's hard to truly compare "hydro vs soil."